JaysGitLab/cs5541-android-final-project-wisecs/README.md

 	2.0 Pin persists through restart --DONE--

+	??.
+Pin can be dragged and moved? --DONE--

-3. Placing a pin brings up a dialog with text field for details
+3. Placing a pin brings up a dialog with text field for details --Partial--
-4. Details are saved
+4. Details are saved --Working on it--
-5. Details can be accessed and read
+5. Details can be accessed and read --Working on it--

+??
+Plot directions from location to pin

 6. 2 types of pins can be chosen
 7. Floor dropdown